Spectral Gap of the Anti-Ferromagnetic Lipkin-Meshkov-Glick Model: Lower bound for the spectral gap

-Since $H_{+}$ and $H_{-}$ have the same spectrum, the spectrum of $H_{\text{n}}$ is doubly degenerate except for the eigenstate $\left\vert m_{z}=0\right\rangle $. \ In other words, we have shown that the initial Hamiltonian (\ref{HamiltonianFacrorization}) in the case of integer angular momentum has a supersymmetric spectrum \cite{Unanyan2003}.
-Hence, to find the excited spectrum of the LMG Hamiltonian it is enough to find the spectrum of the $H_{+}$ or $H_{-}$.
-The ground state energy of the $H_{+}$ or $H_{-}$ will corresponds to the gap of the original Hamiltonian.
+Since $H_{+}$ and $H_{-}$ have the same spectrum, the spectrum of $H_{\text{n}}$ is doubly degenerate except for the eigenstate $\left\vert m_{z}=0\right\rangle $. \ Therefore, we may restrict ourselves to the study of spectral properties of $H_{+}$.
+We thus have verified directly that for integer $J$\ and for arbitrary $\gamma$ the spectrum of the initial Hamiltonian (\ref{HamiltonianFacrorization}) is supersymmetric.
+And, in addition to that the excited spectrum of the Hamiltonian (\ref{HamiltonianFacrorization}) coincides with the spectrum $H_{+}$ i.e. the spectral gap of our model coincides with the ground state energy of $H_{+}$.